 Battery life is a crucial consideration and should be thought about when it comes to buying a castable fish finder.

-Ice fishermen, for example, will probably want to choose a fish finder with longer battery life as they are going to want to run it almost continuously due to fishing in one spot for longer periods of time while looking for schools of fish, vegetation or depth, this is equally true with kayak anglers as well.
+Ice fishermen, for example, will probably want to choose a fish finder with a longer battery life as they are going to want to run it almost continuously due to fishing in one spot for longer periods of time while looking for schools of fish, vegetation or depth, this is equally true with kayak anglers as well.